-1. Route the control panel cable through the cable clip, the guide slots in the system and connector on system board.

-(i) NOTE: Route the cable properly to prevent the cable from being pinched or crimped.

-- 2. Close and secure the cable guiding latch. - 3.
+- 1. Route the control panel cable through the cable clip, the guide slots in the system and connector on system board. - i NOTE: Route the cable properly to prevent the cable from being pinched or crimped. - 2.
+Close and secure the cable guiding latch. - 3.
 Align and insert the left control panel assembly in the slot on the system. - 4.
-Using the Phillips #1 screwdriver, tighten the screws that secure the left control panel assembly to the system.
+Using the Phillips #1 screwdriver, tighten the screws that secure the left control panel assembly to the system. - i) NOTE: The numbers on the image do not depict the exact steps.
+The numbers are for representation of sequence.

-Figure 104.
+Figure 129.
 Installing the left control panel